Fresh approaches to interdisciplinary learning

 This builds on the thinking and principles in the original paper and shares examples of how schools and partners are being ambitious through the development of bold IDL experiences.

-Download paper: PDF file: Practice Update 2023: Interdisciplinary Learning: ambitious learning for an increasingly complex world.
+Download the practice update for 2023: ambitious learning for an increasingly complex world (PDF).

 We want to use this current period as an opportunity to begin the re-focus on IDL and what it can offer our children and young people.
 Now, maybe more than ever, schools need to be places where young people learn and develop rich knowledge and the skills to thrive in a future which is increasingly unpredictable.